aitcheno/dms1_blog/posts/blog-post-w03s1.md

 ![Initial Premiere Project](/w03s1/DMS1_premiere1.PNG)

 ## Assignment Update/Progress 25/03:
 Have now finished my draft.
 Took some serious time but I'm finally half happy with the result.
 Had to sub in some footage because I haven't shot the RMIT part due to illness.
 I'll make sure to go in, film what I need to and put it in.
-Added footage shot at home because I was quite short on footage for the second half, and a sound effect that wasn't my own at the end that fits nicely.
+Added footage shot at home because I was quite short on footage for the second half.
 All done.
 Now I wait for feedback.

 ## The First Draft
 <iframe width="720" height="406" src="https://www.youtube.com/embed/WdZC0BMUw38" title="DMS1 30s Clips Output" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>